Doli Incapax and the age of criminal responsibility in Victoria

-The law in each jurisdiction in Australia provides a conclusive presumption that a child under the age of 10 cannot commit an offence as they cannot be held criminally responsible for their conduct.
-In Victoria, this principle is provided in section 344 of the Children, Youth and Families Act 2005 (CYFA).
+In Australia, each jurisdiction, including Victoria, holds a conclusive presumption that children under the age of 10 cannot commit an offence.
+They are considered incapable of criminal responsibility.
+In Victoria, this is outlined in section 344 of the Children, Youth and Families Act 2005 (CYFA).

-This article aims to shed light on the nuances of doli incapax and criminal responsibility for children in Victoria.
+This article explores the application of doli incapax and the principles of criminal responsibility for children in Victoria.

 What is Doli Incapax?